samisquires/dig-eg-gaz.github.io/_pages/how-to/blogging-instructions.md

 ## 2. Name your post

-Open the default file that the forked repository contains in a text editor (such as Atom) and save it with a unique name following this format: `2016-09-01-post-name.md`.
+Paste this [default text](https://raw.githubusercontent.com/dig-eg-gaz/blog-posts/master/2016-00-00-post-name.md) into a text editor (such as Atom) and save it with a unique name following this format: `2016-09-01-yourlastname-post-name.md`.
 Plug in today's date and a distinctive name for your post.

 ## 3. Fill in the header

 The header (the material in the opening lines of the document, between the two --- lines) is very important.
 It tells the website how to treat your blog post.
-Give your post at tile, enter the date and your name, and give it a few content tags.
-If you like, write a short teaser.
-Enter the name of an image that you would like to appear beside the post.
+Enter your name (in quotation marks) as the subheadline.
+Give your post a title and provide a one to two sentence teaser.
+Enter the date and your name.
+Use the category "curiosities" for post 1, "technical" for post 2, and "serial questions" for post 3.
+List a few tags that reflect the subject matter that your post covers.
+Enter the name of an image that you would like to appear to promote the post on the header, thumb, and homepage lines, and give that image a caption and (if appropriate) a link.

 ## 4. Write a post in markdown and add images